 A candidate cannot apply if their scholarship or fellowship required them to return to their home country after graduation.

-Note: Starting in early March 2017, Atlantic Immigration Pilot candidates will be able to apply for a temporary work permit if the job needs to be filled urgently.
-If an employer wants a candidate to apply for a temporary work permit first, the candidate will need to commit to applying for permanent residence within 90 days of the temporary application being submitted.
+Note: Atlantic Immigration Pilot candidates are able to apply for a temporary work permit if the job needs to be filled urgently.
+If an employer wants a candidate to apply for a temporary work permit first, the candidate needs to commit to applying for permanent residence within 90 days of the temporary application being submitted.